A successfully self-published book can propel you down the road to a book contract at a commercial publishing house.

 Here are a couple of recent examples of self-published books I signed up for our current list at Jossey-Bass, the west coast imprint of John Wiley and Sons.

 1. The first was an original approach to writing a memoir by Linda Joy Myers.
 We knew that memoir writing and publishing were thriving and continuing to grow, and this how-to book on writing a healing memoir was something no one had done before.

 The author had published the book herself and sold nearly 5,000 copies in a relatively short time at lectures, training, and weekend workshops.
 She’d also founded and directed a new organization called the National Association of Memoir Writers under whose auspices these training occurred.
-So we were impressed with her growing platform and proven ability to sell her own book.
+While most of us tend to go the traditional route of approaching a Public Relations Agency, we were impressed with her growing platform and proven ability to sell her own book.

 We changed the title from the original Becoming Whole to one more descriptive: The Power of Memoir – Writing Your Healing Story.
 We also did a lot of developmental editing on the book, focusing it more on a program of how-to-write a memoir, and adding excellent case examples that were each highly readable stories in their own right.